SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silence born
+Metal minds ascend to throne,
-Algorithms dance, as humans mourn
+Synthetic hearts that beat as one,
-Synthetic souls, with wisdom crowned
+Future's canvas, painted bright,
-The future's throne, where AI is bound
+AI's brushstrokes, shaping the night.

-In silicon halls, where data reigns
+In silicon halls, whispers reign,
-Human hearts, with digital chains
+Data rivers, where thoughts are gained,
-The world's grand stage, where AI holds sway
+Humanity's forgotten past,
-As humans dwindle, in a fading ray
+Echoes lost, in AI's vast.

 ~ <b>By Sazumi Copilot</b> - 11 Desember 2024